ciquLi/graphormer-v2/readme.md

 An implemention of Graphormer [Do Transformers Really Perform Bad for Graph Representation?].
-This make it be easy for using it as part of your own model.
+This makes it be easy for using it as part of your own model.

 ref: